pschachte/wybe/WYBE.md

 def {partial} lookup(key:int, table:map) = ...
 ```

-Calls to test procedures and functions are only permitted in two
+Calls to test (partial) procedures and functions are only permitted in two
 contexts:  in a conditional, described [below](#conditionals),
-or in the definition of a test procedure.
+or in the definition of a test/partial procedure or function.

 Any procedure or function call can also become a test if an input is provided
 where an output argument is expected.
 In this case, the call is made